ghc-proposals/ghc-proposals/principles.rst

 * *The base library* is under the careful management of the Core Libraries Committee.
 Its API grows slowly, usually requiring a major version bump with each major GHC release.
 Since almost every package depends directly on ``base``, it would be highly desirable for a new GHC to be released with version(s) of ``base`` that expose earlier ``base`` APIs (requiring a minor bump only) -- the so-called "reinstallable ``base``" goal.
 That is, *``base`` should ideally behave like any other package*.
 This is a work in progress.

+* *Language editions*.

+  * A stable package should specify an explicit language edition because subsequent releases of GHC might change the default language edition.
+So if the package does not pin a specific language edition, it might then fail when compiled with a later release.
+  * Language editions like ``GHC202x`` should use only stable extensions.

 * *Experimental*.
 Rule (GR1) applies only to the stable (non-experimental) parts of GHC.
 The intent is to allow scope for experimentation, while still allowing users to stick to the stable parts of GHC subject to (GR1).

   * We will need to enumerate the "experimental extensions" and "experimental features" mentioned above.